kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

 If you'd try to deploy the current state of the project, you'd notice that it will result in many errors where kluctl says that the desired namespace is not found.
 This is because kluctl does not create namespaces on its own.
 It also does not do this for Helm Charts, even if `helm install` for the same charts would do this.
-In kluctl you have to create namespaces by yourself, which ensures that you have full control over these.
+In kluctl you have to create namespaces by yourself, which ensures that you have full control over them.

-This means, we must now create the necessary namespace resource.
+This implies that we must create the necessary namespace resource by ourselves.
 Let's put it into its own kustomize deployment below the root directory.
 First, create the `namespaces` directory and place a simple `kustomization.yml` into it:

 ```yaml